Transporting Cardboard Cartons and Boxes

 Avoid any gaps inside your cartons or boxes to prevent damage or movement in transit.
 Prevent your goods from sliding around within the cardboard carton by filling the gaps with newspaper, butchers paper or another void filler.
 Polystyrene foam is also used to restrict the movement of goods and can help to hold items in place.
 Goods that have not been packed adequately to prevent movement inside the box can result in items moving and breaking out of the carton.

 Packing Fragile Goods

 Take extra care with fragile items.
 These must be packed in some sort of cushioning or shock absorbent material, such as bubble wrap and placed in sealed cartons.
 Fragile items should be boxed separately to heavy or incompatible items.

 Carton Weight and Size limits

-Freight Quote has set a safe maximum weight and size limit for individual carton handling.
+Freight Quote Australia has set a safe maximum weight and size limit for individual carton handling.
 No employee, driver or contractor is permitted to manually handle an item likely to affect his or her health or safety.
 No carton is to exceed 30 kilograms in dead weight.
 Additionally, the carton needs to be of a size and dimension that can be safely carried by one person if required to do so.